queryluke/masseffect-5e/static/data/class_features/tactical_focus.md

 __Pin down__.
 When a hostile creature attempts to move out of your tactical focus, two target creatures of your choice can use a reaction to make an attack of opportunity on the target.
-If both attacks are successful, the creature's movement becomes 0, it falls prone, and remains in your tactical focus.
+If both attacks are successful, the creature's movement becomes 0, it falls prone and remains in your tactical focus.

 __Recon__.
 Your VI focuses on the movement of dust and augments sound from your area of focus, reconstructing a perfect image on your and your allies' HUD.
-Any creature within your tactical focus looses any benefits from being invisibile, lightly obscured, or heavily obscured.
+Any creature within your tactical focus loses any benefits from being invisible, lightly obscured, or heavily obscured.